gpufit/Gpufit/docs/examples.rst

 	// model ID
 	int const model_id = GAUSS_2D;

-And call the gpufit :ref:`c-interface`.
-Parameters weights, user_info and user_info_size are set to 0, indicating that they won't be used during the fits.
+Next, the gpufit function is called via the :ref:`c-interface`.
+Parameters weights, user_info and user_info_size are set to 0, indicating that they are not used in this example.

 .. code-block:: cpp